 In addition to lifting depressed brows and accentuating an arch, this treatment is popular for fixing asymmetry between brows as well.

-These two treatments use different methods to lift the brows, but they can be equally effective.
+These treatments use different methods to lift the brows, but they can be equally effective.
 If you prefer a completely non-invasive method, you may want to go with an ultrasound brow lift.
 If you want faster results, you may want to choose an injectable route as results from Ultrasound treatments appear gradually over a few months.
-For best results, many of our clients use both in conjunction.
+For best results, many of our patients use both in conjunction.
 Before deciding which one you want, we recommend speaking to one of our cosmetic doctors or nurses to get more information and ensure you’re a good candidate for treatment.